M) Provisions, Contingent Assets and Contingent Liabilities

 3. The Company does not have any remaining performance obligation as contracts entered for sale of goods are for a shorter duration.
 There are no contracts for sale of services wherein performance obligation is unsatisfied to which transaction price has been allocated.

-2. The Akanksha Foundation works in the education sector to provide holistic development especially to the underprivileged students.
-It works to empower children at Savitribai Phule English Medium School, Moshi.
+2. The Akanksha Foundation works in the education sector and provides access to excellent, high-quality education and fostering holistic development for children of grade 1 to 8 from marginalized communities for an entire year at Savithribai Phule English Medium School, Moshi, Pune.

 Fair value hierarchy